kevinZG-dev/Chat-Webapp-Project/README.md

 ### Code quality (4/4) ✅

 We respect indentation of 2 spaces and unnecessary line spaces.
 We use as much as possible react functionnalities such as the hook useState to have a good React Web app.
+We put in a "Popup.js", all the dialogs of the the web application.
+It allows to us to reuse dialogs components where we want very easily.

 ### Design, UX (4/4) ✅